Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     ```

 > [!CAUTION]
-> TODO!
-Thijs!
+> Thijs!
 This needs to be Fixed.
-> If result.Value is null, it means that the GetById method is not working as expected.
+If result.Value is null, it means that the GetById method is not working as expected.
 It's possible that the Planes list in the PlanesController class is not properly initialized when the test is run, or the GetById method is not correctly finding the plane with the specified id.

 - Let's run the unit tests in the terminal to make sure everything is working as expected.